kentcdodds/eslint-config-kentcdodds/README.md

 ### Things to know

-- The default config uses `babel-eslint` to support stage features that ESLint doesn't support and it opts to use the `eslint-plugin-babel` rules over the ESLint rules to support rules for these features as well.
+- The default config uses `@babel/eslint-parser` to support stage features that ESLint doesn't support and it opts to use the `@babel/eslint-plugin` rules over the ESLint rules to support rules for these features as well.
 - All plugins needed for rules used by these configs are dependencies of this module so you don't have to install anything on your own.
 - The default config actually is composed of several configurations and you can